MobMonRob/DSL4GeometricAlgebra/README.md

 This repository contains code to work with multivector expressions of geometric algebra.
 The idea is to realise a complete toolchain with a geometric algebra specific domain specific language based on [truffle/graal](https://www.graalvm.org/latest/graalvm-as-a-platform/language-implementation-framework/) with state of the art smart editing features, debugging functionality and a fast implementation based on [JCasADi](https://web.casadi.org/).

 ## Disclaimer
-The project is in an early state of development, so it is not advised to use it in real world applications.
+The project is in an early state of development, so it is not yet advised to use it in real world applications.
 If you have feedback or feature suggestions, please create a new GitHub Issue.

 ## GraalVM Setup
 Download the [GraalVM 22.3.2](https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-22.3.2) (Linux (amd64), Java17).